PAY NO ATTENTION TO THE PERCENTAGE OF YOUR GRADE ON CANVAS. IT HAS NO RELATION TO YOUR FINAL GRADE.

 Close reading is a practice designed for literature, for texts that are extremely well-written.
 Literature is universal.
 Literature is often difficult to write.
 And it is often difficult to read.
 Not just anyone can write it.
 And not just anyone can read it closely.
 (If you do not know how to write a grammatical sentence or how to punctuate or how to use words correctly, you cannot learn how to read closely.)
 All writers of literature are excellent close readers.
 They know humongous amounts of (big) words.

 Do not ask about the author or the historical context.
 Do not ask speculative questions.
 They cannot be answered and so are not productive for discussion.
 Do not ask what the work tells us about some general issue today.
-Ask about what the work says.
+Ask questions the work raises.

 Predatory Reading vs. Literary Criticism